 Only by providing executives, managers and employees with insights and reasons for change, and then backing up those reasons with hard data, will you be able to convince them to take the needed steps towards business improvement.

-Benefit of Benchmarking 5: Improve Performance of Employees by Fostering a Competitive Culture
+Benefits of Competitive Benchmarking Analysis 5: Improve Performance of Employees by Fostering a Competitive Culture

 There is something to be said about bringing the human competitive spirit to the forefront in order to improve their performance.